danahynes/KillSwitch/README.md

 ~~~~

 The software requires an OS of Raspbian Jessie or newer, or any other OS that
-uses systemd.
+uses "systemd".
 If you're not sure, Google is your friend -)

-Note that installing the software will turn off your ability to log in to the Pi using a serial console, as the hardware serial port is used to communicate to the device when using the settings script.
+Note that installing the software will turn off your ability to log in to the Pi using a serial console, as the software serial port is used to communicate to the device when using the settings script.
 If you don't know what this means, don't worry.
 You'll probably never use this feature.
-This does not affect the software serial port, although on newer devices that port is used for the built-in Bluetooth.
+This does not affect the hardware serial port, although on newer devices that port is used for the built-in Bluetooth.

 ## Firmware installation
 To update the software and firmware, or install the firmware for the first time, use the settings menu on the Pi.
 Open a terminal and type "killswitch-settings.py".
 Then use the "Update" menu item.
 This will install/update the firmware on your device and the software on your Pi, if necessary.
 For this step you should attach the KillSwitch to your Pi, BUT PLUG THE POWER CORD INTO THE PI, NOT THE KILLSWITCH.